 If a car stalls, the driver should try to move the disabled car to a parking spot or shoulder if practicable.
 The stopped car should leave an “unobstructed width of highway” so other vehicles on the road have free passage to drive.
 And the stopped car should be visible to drivers 200 feet away in either direction.1

 Note that NRS 484B.440 pertains only to roadways outside of business or residential districts.
 A separate “no parking law” under NRS 484.450 applies to businesses and residential districts.

 For instance, a person who illegally parks on a crosswalk would get a parking ticket under NRS 484.450 and not NRS 484.440.
-Read more about the Nevada traffic offense of illegal stopping or parking on non-highways.
+Read more about illegal stopping or parking on non-highways.